gabrielschulhof/bindings-principles/README.md

 };
 ```

 With this class template in a header file we can now create any number of Javascript classes that can be used to pass handles into Javascript land.
-For our example, we can create declare the class
+For our example, we can declare the class
 ```C++
 class JSRemoteResourceHandle : public JSHandle<RemoteResourceHandle> {
 public: